Unitary and Analytic Renormalisation of Cosmological Correlators: One-loop universality of the imaginary part

 In this section, we greatly generalise the result found in the last section, and show that all renormalised one-loop wavefunction coefficients $\widehat\psi_n^{\rm 1L}$ share a universal imaginary part $+i \pi /2$ relative to their logarithmic divergences, provided that the regularisation schemes preserve unitarity and analyticity.
 More precisely, for any $n$-point wavefunction coefficient $\widehat\psi_n^{\rm 1L}$ at one loop one finds

-where $f_0$ is obtained evaluating the loop integrand at a particular value of the loop momentum (see below) and $\mu$ is an arbitrary scale where a renormalisation condition is imposed.
+where $f_0$ and $g$ are real functions of kinematics obtained from evaluating the loop integrand (see below) and $\mu$ is an arbitrary scale where a renormalisation condition is imposed.
 Here $\{k\}$ ($\{s\}$) collectively denote the external (internal) energies and $\{\mathbf{k}\}$ represent all momentum vectors.\\